Stellar vs Algorand

 Which has higher upside in 2026?

 XLM upside depends on financial inclusion & remittances volumes growing through the November 2026 SWIFT deadline.
 ALGO upside depends on defi & cbdc infrastructure adoption at the institutional layer.
-Our monthly AI verdict scores both on the same five-factor rubric.
-See the full analysis below.
+On ISO 20022 standing specifically, both offer ISO 20022 technical compatibility, so the edge goes to whichever converts pilots into live volume first.
+Our monthly editorial verdict scores both on the same five-factor rubric — see the full analysis below.

 Related Comparisons